Inside: You don't have to be a fan of the Great Outdoors to add Nature Study to your home.

 But, the truth is, I feel guilty when I read quotes like the one above.
 I DO want my kids to be naturalists.
 I DO think it's inexcusable to not care about plant and animal life.
 And, I DO want my kids to marvel at the world around them.
 So, as much as I want to stay in the air conditioning, I know I need to set an example and head out into the wilderness (okay, maybe just the backyard) to observe the life around me.

 Though I agree with most of Miss Mason's philosophies, I don't follow all of them (like Habits and Handiwork - I just can't.
 Sorry, Charlotte).
 I've found that I have to be a bit more relaxed in our homeschool than the Charlotte Mason philosophy of education allows.
-That's why we follow the Brave Writer Lifestyle.
-Brave Writer is founded by Julie Bogart who is also a fan of Charlotte Mason, and many of her principles can be found in the Lifestyle like Nature Journaling.
+That's why we follow a Relaxed Charlotte Mason Homeschool philosophy.

 ...because it creates a pleasant homeschool atmosphere.